UK Equality Act 2010

 Refers to the protected characteristic of race.
 It refers to a group of people defined by their race, colour, and nationality (including citizenship) ethnic or national origins.

-Data on County Durham’s ethnic population is available through the Population Reports theme.
+Data on County Durham’s ethnic population is available through the Population Reports theme and the 2021 Census Population Reports below.

 Useful Links